conmaol/gadelica/grammar/nouns.md

 Nominative nouns can have three main kinds of grammatical function in a sentence of Gaelic:
 - subject of a verb
 - object of a verb
-- argument of the copula
+- dependent of the copula

 #### Nominative nouns as subject of a verb